 Feminist STS imaginaries

-Since the start of this century, some feminist STS scholars have worked intensely with the notion of imaginaries.
+Since the close of the twentieth century, some feminist STS scholars have worked intensely with the notion of imaginaries.
 In using the concept some of them have mobilized and adapted LeDoueff’s explorations of ‘the philosophical imaginary’ (Verran 1998; Waldby 2000; Squier 2004).

 However, it is important to situate the deployment of the concept within a wider feminist STS context.
 This brings us back again to Haraway’s influence.
 For, although she does not explicitly use the term imaginaries, Haraway has been a crucial figure beckoning her readers to decipher the imaginative dimensions of technoscience.
 Perhaps more than any other researcher, she has dispersed the STS gaze, demonstrating the need to investigate the makings and re-makings of science and technology in a range of diverse sites, drawing attention to locations that would previously have been regarded as ephemera in relation to modern science (e.g. cinema, advertising, etc.).